Active Contrastive Learning of Audio-Visual Video Representations: Approach

 While the uncertainty of each individual samples is important, the \textit{diversity} of samples is also a critical measure of informativeness.
 Intuitively, it is possible that a model is highly uncertain about samples from particular semantic categories, but constructing a mini-batch of samples from just those categories can severely bias gradients and ultimately lead to a bad local minima.
-There are several principled approaches to ensure the diversity of samples, such as submodular optimization \citep{fujishige2005submodular} and Determinantal Point Processes (DPP) \citep{macchi1975coincidence,kulesza2011kdpp}.
-Unfortunately, those methods are computationally heavy because of the combinatorial search space \citep{nemhauser1978analysis,gilks1995markov}.
+There are several principled approaches to ensure diversity, e.g., submodular optimization \citep{fujishige2005submodular} and Determinantal Point Processes (DPP) \citep{macchi1975coincidence,kulesza2011kdpp}.
+Unfortunately, those methods are typically inefficient because of the combinatorial search space \citep{nemhauser1978analysis,gilks1995markov}.
 In this work, instead of using the expensive solutions, we opt to the fast solution of \cite{ash2020deep} and use the initialization scheme of the $k$-MEANS$++$ seeding algorithm \citep{arthur2007k} to sample a diverse set of negative samples.